Why you need E-Lifts in your Training Plan

 E-Lifts is short for the explosive technique and is an attempt to take the best from the world of Olympic Lifting -- Clean & Jerk, Snatch -- and the best from traditional lifting techniques used by bodybuilders and fitness trainers.
 Simply adding an explosive movement on all push and press exercises will accomplish the fast-fibre training goal, which means you are working more muscle fibre than with slow movements.
 That is why E-Lifting yields better results.
 Train fast to get fast, train slow and you are only using the slow muscle fibre.

 Exercises performed as a push or a press type of exercise are connected to muscle groups loaded with fast-twitch fibre.
-And these muscle groups require a fast, explosive tempo when pushing the resistance away from the body in order to reach the fast fibre.
-Examples of exercises would be bench press or any chest press type of machine, leg press, shoulder press, and even calf raises qualify as a push type of exercise.
+And these muscle groups require a fast, explosive tempo when pushing the resistance away from the body to reach the fast fibre.
+Examples of exercises would be bench press or any chest press type of machine, leg press, shoulder press, and even calf raises qualify as a push-type of exercise.

 Since 1970, I have worked with thousands of athletes and individuals in my Speed Camps and personal training.
 When it comes to strength training, I have experimented with every new method that makes sense.
 I have found no other training method that comes close to getting these results from strength training.
 Not just for athletes preparing for the pro or college combines, but adults of all ages get superior results with E-Lifts.